 Mock Up the Panel Spacing

-Mock up the spacing on the wall in pencil so that you’ll see where to install each trim piece.
+Mock up the spacing for your raised wall panels on the wall in pencil so that you’ll see where to install each trim piece.

 Install the Top Rail